 image via Lyons Press

 In case you missed it, Mark Edlitz’s first Bond book came out last November.
 Called The Many Lives of James Bond, it featured interviews with a number of notables in the Bond world.
 This included interviews with two former Bonds themselves, as well as directors and screenwriters like Tom Mankiewicz.
-(Mankiewicz officially wrote three Bond movies, including Diamonds Are Forever.
+(Mankiewicz officially wrote three Bond movies, including Diamonds Are Forever (check out our retro review here).
 He also did some rewriting on The Spy Who Loved Me, and helped with Moonraker.)
 In addition, there were interviews with authors and others who have contributed to the world of James Bond mythology.

 But this book wasn’t just an encyclopedia or a beginner’s guide.
 Instead, Edlitz took almost an academic approach to the subject, getting his interviewees to share their perceptions of Bond.
 Or as the book jacket says, it takes a look at “…the Bond character through eyes of the artists who interpret him.”
 Through these talks, Edlitz tried to get into the heart of the world’s famous spy–figuring out, for example, what really drives him.
 It’s fascinating stuff for Bond fanatics.

 Because it’s not a stuffy read, although I just used the word “academic.”
 In fact, it’s got near-perfect ratings from Bond fans.
 (The only lesser grades seem to be from people who don’t understand how star ratings work.
 They’re a little confused, but they’ve got the spirit.)

 The Lost Adventures Of James Bond Fills Another Gap